Old Tax Regime Vs New Tax Regime: Which Is Better?

 Retrenchment Compensation and Leave Encashment on Retirement (Not Exempt): Payments received as compensation for retrenchment and leave encashment on retirement are taxable under the new regime.

 VRS Proceeds up to ₹5 lakhs (Not Exempt): Voluntary Retirement Scheme (VRS) proceeds are generally taxable under the new regime.
-However, there might be partial exemption for a specific amount depending on the terms of the VRS package.
+However, there might be a partial exemption for a specific amount depending on the terms of the VRS package.

 Death cum Retirement Benefit (Not Exempt): The new regime generally taxes death cum retirement benefits.
 Exceptions might exist for specific benefits from employers based on their terms and conditions.